sainnhe/gruvbox-material/README.md

 The syntax highlighting logic in this branch is the same as the original gruvbox, and I will periodically merge changes from [gruvbox-community/gruvbox](https://github.com/gruvbox-community/gruvbox).

-In addition, I've developed [neo](https://github.com/sainnhe/gruvbox-material/tree/neo) branch that uses completely different syntax highlighting logic, and it has also been optimized for many file types and plugins.
+In addition, I've developed [neosyn](https://github.com/sainnhe/gruvbox-material/tree/neosyn) branch that uses completely different syntax highlighting logic, and it has also been optimized for common file types and plugins.

 # Installation